wp-plugins/wppizza/readme.txt

 - Set categories, multiple prices per item and descriptions.

-- Conceived for Pizza Delivery Businesses, but flexible enough to serve any type of restaurant.

 - Multilingual Frontend (just update labels in admin settings page and/or widget as required)

 - Keeps track of your online orders.

-- Shortcode enabled. (see <a href='http://wordpress.org/extend/plugins/wppizza/faq/' target='_blank'>FAQ</a> for details)
+- Shortcode enabled. (see <a href='http://wordpress.org/extend/plugins/wppizza/faq/' >FAQ</a> for details)

 **To see the plugin in action with different themes try it at <a href="http://www.wp-pizza.com/">www.wp-pizza.com</a>**

-**if you wish to allow your customers to add additional ingredients to any given menu item, have a look at the premium <a href='http://www.wp-pizza.com/' target='_blank'>"WPPizza Add Ingredients"</a> extension**
+**if you wish to allow your customers to add additional ingredients to any given menu item, have a look at the premium <a href='http://www.wp-pizza.com/'>"WPPizza Add Ingredients"</a> extension**

 == Installation ==